rgwch/mikrorest/docs/classes/MikroRest.md

 Adds a new route to the MikroRest instance.
-If the method is called several times with the same method and path, handlers are just appended to existing.
+If the method is called several times with the same method and path, handlers are appended to existing ones.

 #### Parameters